 Are expensive tents worth it?

-For most this is a yes, your tent is your home on the trail and your place of solitude but many materials, like SilNylon, absorb water and this makes them heavier and harder to keep dry day after day without stopping to sit them in the sun to dry.
+For most this is a yes; your tent is your home on the trail and your place of solitude, but many materials, like SilNylon, absorb water, and this makes them heavier and harder to keep dry day after day without stopping to sit them in the sun to dry.

 This leads to easier times on the trail as your shelter is never a huge concern to dry out and less weight means less stress on your hips, shoulders, and feet.

-Final Thoughts on Gear Costs for a Thru-Hike
+Final Thoughts on Budgeting for Your Hike

-From buying ahead of time or waiting until clearance sales to consignment shops and online retailers, how much do hiking costs depends on your own personal preferences.
+From buying ahead of time or waiting until clearance sales to consignment shops and online retailers, how much hiking costs depends on your own personal preferences.

 Let me know how I did in the comments below, and please let me know if I missed something that was vital to you as I may not have encountered it before or may need to learn myself!